 A Guide for Witnesses

 You may be called as a witness for either a criminal or civil trial.
+The testimony of witnesses is an important source of information for the courts and helps the judge decide whether the accused is guilty or not guilty.
 It is important to know your rights and responsibilities as a witness in the criminal courts of Prince Edward Island.

 If you will be appearing as a witness for the defence in a criminal case, you can take your questions to the defence lawyer.